This preschool director drives an Uber so she can buy gifts for kids who wouldn’t otherwise have Christmas presents

 But they don’t mind, she said.

 “My mom has always had a love for children.
-She is always looking to help younger kids at this time of year,” said Dixon’s daughter, Vemirah Johnson, 26, who has been helping her mother pick out presents for the students.
+She is always looking to help younger kids at this time of year,” said Dixon’s daughter Vemirah Johnson, 26, who has been helping her mother pick out presents for the students.

 “Everything I’m doing is for these kids right now,” Dixon said.
 “Their world has turned upside down, and it’s no fault of their own.
 They deserve this from me.”